|Swimming Pools Update|

 |News of Note|

-NEIGHBORHOOD RESOURCES: Many questions you have concerning the neighborhood, trash service, street lights, security, etc., are answered here on our website: BearCreekNetwork.org.
-Residents may also email our office staff at firstname.lastname@example.org.
+NEIGHBORHOOD RESOURCES: Many questions you have concerning the neighborhood, trash service, street lights, security, etc., are answered here on our websiteby going to the FAQ section of this website.
+Residents may also email our office staff at email@example.com.

-SECURITY: We are continuing extra constable patrols at this time while the neighborhood is in transition.
-Always call constable dispatch at 281-463-6666 concerning any suspicious activity you see.
+SECURITY: Always call constable dispatch at 281-463-6666 concerning any suspicious activity you see.
 Do not wait.
 If you want to also report it to the HPCA office, always call constable dispatch first.

 Household Hazardous Waste (HHW)